Xynonners/fletbox/README.md

 ```

 ### Main Block, contextmanagers (with statements)
-Here is the other half of the core of fletbox, the syntax is drastically altered from the standard flet library.
+The syntax is drastically altered from the standard flet library.

 ```python
 @fb.view("/")